 What is Salesforce Web Service API?

-Salesforce Web Service API, also known as SOAP API, serves as a robust protocol enabling access to Salesforce data through XML.
-This API is designed for server-to-server integration, allowing seamless interaction with Salesforce for transactional operations like querying, updating, and deleting records.
+The Salesforce Web Service API, commonly known as the SOAP API, serves as a robust framework that enables developers to interact with Salesforce data using XML.
+This API is particularly well-suited for server-to-server integrations, allowing for smooth communication between Salesforce and external systems.

 Advantages of Salesforce Web Service API